-Chief Tom LaBelle, of the Prince William County Fire and Rescue System, would like to remind residents that the leading cause of kitchen fires is unattended cooking and urges the community to "Look When You Cook"!
+The Prince William County Fire and Rescue System would like to remind residents that the leading cause of kitchen fires is unattended cooking and urges the community to "Look When You Cook"!
 Cooking fires are preventable by simply being more attentive when using cooking materials and equipment.

-To keep you and your family safe during the holidays and every day, follow these simple safety tips:
+To keep you and your family safe, during the holidays and every day, follow these simple safety tips: